PandaMallo/PandaMallo/README.md

 - 👋 Hi, I’m @PandaMallo
-- 👀 I’m interested in everything.
-I just start giving my first baby steps to this fantastic programming world.
+- 👀 I’m interested in DevOps, Automation, and Python Development.
-- 🌱 I’m currently learning web develop and python basics
+- 🌱 I’m currently learning Data Analytics with Python and Ansible Playbooks.
-- 💞️ I’m looking to collaborate on anything you let me
+- 💞️ I’m looking to reach my best
 - 📫 How to reach me ... by mail

 <!---